Your Cart

 How long does it take for BV to go away without treatment?

-Mild cases of bacterial vaginosis may clear up on their own, but there’s no guarantee that it will.
+Mild cases of bacterial vaginosis may clear up on their own, but there’s no guarantee that they will.
 Even if symptoms temporarily improve, bacterial vaginosis can linger and resurface later.
 Without treatment, the infection might last for weeks or even months, making you uncomfortable and potentially leading to more serious health risks.

 Risks of untreated BV

 Bacterial vaginosis can lead to complications that are best avoided when left untreated.
 Having bacterial vaginosis increases your risk of contracting STIs, including HIV, because the imbalance of bacteria can make the vaginal environment more susceptible to harmful pathogens.
-This in turn can increase your risk of developing pelvic inflammatory disease (PID), which can cause fertility issues if it spreads to the uterus and fallopian tubes.

-How to treat BV
+How to treat bacterial vaginosis

 The most effective way to treat bacterial vaginosis is with prescription antibiotics.
 Common treatments include oral antibiotics like metronidazole or topical treatments in the form of creams or gels.
 It’s important to complete the full course of treatment, even if your symptoms improve quickly, to ensure the infection doesn’t return.
 You should also avoid sex until you've finished your full course of treatment and your BV symptoms have fully cleared up.